 Fort Lee Power of Attorney and Healthcare Directive Lawyers

-Power of attorney arrangements essentially grant another trusted individual the ability to handle your personal finances and legal decisions.
-Many individuals choose to grant power of attorney when they have become ill or mentally unable to make sound decisions regarding their finances.
-Individuals who have been granted power of attorney have the ability to make bank transactions, oversee investments, collect benefits such as social security or insurance benefits, pay bills, and much more.
+Power of attorney arrangements essentially grant another trusted individual the ability to handle your finances and legal decisions.
+Many individuals choose to grant a power of attorney when they have become ill or mentally unable to make sound decisions regarding their finances.
+Individuals who have been granted a power of attorney can make bank transactions, oversee investments, collect benefits such as social security or insurance benefits, pay bills, and much more.

-By granting legal authority through a power of attorney, your estate plan will be protected from a situation where you are no longer able to make sound decisions.
-Without a power of attorney, your family may be left helpless as medical professionals or judges make decisions on your behalf.
-Advance healthcare directives are not required as part of a last will and testament or of a living will, but they are highly recommended to protect your family and loved ones from a potentially difficult situation.
+By granting legal authority through a power of attorney, your estate plan is protected from a situation where you are no longer able to make sound decisions.
+Without a power of attorney, your family may be left helpless, as medical professionals or judges make decisions on your behalf.
+Advance healthcare directives are not required as part of a last will and testament or a living will, but they are highly recommended to protect your family and loved ones from a potentially difficult situation.

 Contact our Hackensack Wills and Estate Planning Attorneys Today